Surfing and skateboarding has officially been included in the Olympic Games in Tokyo in 2020. It’s a wonderful thing.

 But its inclusion into the Olympics program will give skateboarding a new impulse and will attract new enthusiasts,” said Brazilian skater Kelvin Hoefler in an interview.
 “I believe this is a good thing, especially considering the fact that the committee responsible for this sport at the Olympics is comprised of skateboarders.”

 Meanwhile, a group of Canadian skaters aren’t quite as pumped.

 Considering that a lot of these large corporations that sponsor it still consider it a crime if someone’s skateboarding on their property…To me there’s a disconnect there.

 “It’s not the soul of what skateboarding is”

 Said Meag Isaacs, co-director of the Ottawa Skateboard Community Association.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Tokyo using the map below!